mrklaney/single-view-demo/README.md

 The username for SSH is "root", and the password is "hadoop."
 You'll be the root user once logged in.

-If you are using VirtualBox, Mac and Linux users can log in by:
+Mac and Linux users can log in by:

 ```
 $ ssh root@sandbox.hortonworks.com -p 2222